 And here’s the trick: The smaller the organization, the more possible this becomes.

-By this point, we've rewritten every major section in pursuit of succinctly conveying their key points.
+By this step, we've rewritten each section to succinctly convey our key points.

 Now we rewrite sentence-by-sentence to remove unnecessary detail.
 The art of rewriting is the art of becoming self-aware about the purpose of every word.

 After we remove unnecessary words, we'll rephrase what remains to be even more succinct.